 We utilize a sourcing strategy that emphasizes global procurement of materials and product manufacturing in lower cost regions.
 We outsource the manufacturing of our products to third-party contract manufacturers.
-Flex Ltd. and affiliates ("Flex"), Salcomp Manufacturing India Pvt.
-Ltd. ("Salcomp") and Sunwoda Electric Co.
+Flex Ltd. and affiliates ("Flex"), Salcomp Plc. and affiliates ("Salcomp"), and Sunwoda Electric Co.
 Ltd. ("Sunwoda") assemble and test our microinverters, IQ Battery storage systems and IQ Gateway products.
 Prices for such services are agreed to by the parties on a quarterly basis, and we are obligated to purchase manufactured products and raw materials that cannot be resold upon the termination of the corresponding agreement.
 Flex also provides receiving, kitting, storage, transportation, inventory visibility and other value-added logistics services at locations managed by Flex.
 Hong Kong Sinbon Industrial Limited manufactures our custom AC cables.
-During the fourth quarter of 2020, we qualified Amperex Technology Limited in addition to A123 Systems LLC as our lithium-ion battery suppliers to help increase our available capacity.
+Amperex Technology Limited and A123 Systems LLC supply lithium-ion batteries to help increase our available capacity.
 In addition, we rely on several unaffiliated companies to supply certain components used in the fabrication of our products.